Adversarial Detection by Approximation of Ensemble Boundary: Conclusion

 \section{Conclusion}

-The main advantage of using Walsh approximation of an ensemble is that the complexity of the decision boundary can be controlled, and furthermore the output is a decision probability for a binary classification task.
+The main advantage of using Walsh approximation of ensemble classifier decisions is that the complexity of the decision boundary can be controlled.
 This is important for adversarial detection since, as explained in Section 3, one goal of adversarial perturbation applied to images is to push a pattern on the other side of a decision boundary, but not too far from the boundary, which could result in human-observable differences in the image.

-The approach in Guo et al. \cite{Guo} relies on \textit{prediction inconsistency} due to complicated decision boundaries to detect adversarial patterns; while similar to the approach proposed in this paper, only two \textit{DNNs} with different architectures are used to determine prediction difference.
+Only three relatively weak base classifiers have been studied in this paper, and for the use of stronger \textit{DNN} base classifiers, there would be a need to increase diversity for the ensemble to be effective.
+Understanding the trade-off between accuracy, diversity and adversarial detection when using Walsh coefficients as an ensemble combining rule has not been considered in this paper.

-In practice most adversarial defences have been shown to fail assuming enough is known about defence details.
+In practice, as explained in Section 1, adversarial defences can be shown to fail assuming enough is known about defence details.
+In order to claim superiority over other defence methods, it would be necessary to compare difficulties of defeating the defences, and is beyond the scope of this paper.
 Further work is required to determine how difficult it is to defeat a defence based on approximating an ensemble decision boundary using Walsh coefficients.
-It is not yet possible to describe such a defence as effective, since there has been no attempt to defeat it using an adaptive attack, that is one which is specifically designed to overcome the Walsh defence.
-A suggested way of overcoming such a defence is to design a loss function based on all classifiers in the ensemble, as discussed in Tramèr et al. \cite{Tramer}, for the ensemble defences \cite{Sen} \cite{Verma}.
-Even if an adaptive attack is successful, it is believed that using Walsh coefficient approximation will provide a tool that provides more insight into the training and transferability of \textit{DNN} classifiers.
-A significant finding of this study is that transferability measured by Walsh approximation is very similar across different adversarial attacks.
-Also for two-class problems the two classes may show different transferability properties.
-Further investigation is needed to understand the relationship between transferability and correlation as measured by the Walsh approximation.
+There has been no attempt to defeat it using an adaptive attack, that is one which is specifically designed to overcome the Walsh defence.
+A suggested way of overcoming such a defence is to design a loss function based on all classifiers in the ensemble, as discussed in \cite{Tramer}, for the ensemble defences \cite{Sen} \cite{Verma}.

+Walsh coefficients may be interpreted as correlation between class labels as well as controlling decision boundary complexity, and therefore aid in understanding the training and transferability properties of \textit{DNN} classifiers.
+Also it has been shown experimentally that there is similar behaviour across different adversarial attacks, and for two-class problems the two classes may show different properties.
+Further investigation is needed to understand theoretically the relationship between correlation and decision boundary complexity as measured by the Walsh approximation.